hphelion/documentation/devplatform/devplatform_community_install.md

 6. Click **Next**.

-7. In the **Network Address** field, enter a CIDR that does not conflict with other services (e.g. 172.10.0.0/24).
+7. In the **Network Address** field, enter a CIDR that does not conflict with other services (such as: 172.10.0.0/24).

 6. Click **Next**.